zeybek/camouflage/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! ❤️

-Camouflage is a VS Code extension that helps protect sensitive environment variables by hiding their values in `.env` files.
+Camouflage is a VS Code extension that helps protect sensitive values in configuration files by hiding them visually.
+It supports multiple formats including `.env`, `.json`, `.yaml`, `.properties`, `.toml`, and `.sh` files.
 Your contributions help make this tool better for everyone who wants to safely share their screen or take screenshots without exposing sensitive information.

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉